 A ratio is a comparison of two things at a time.
-Because the orange juice activity involves three amounts-water, concentrate, and the resulting juice mixture students need to stay focused on the two items they are comparing each time.
+Because the orange juice activity involves three amounts-water, concentrate, and the resulting juice mixture-students need to stay focused on the two items they are comparing each time.
 In this lesson, the part-to-part ratio is the central idea.

 However, in any situation where a whole is made of parts, usually several ratios are of interest.
-Consider, for example, a class with an enrollment of 25 students, 10 of whom are male.
+Consider, for example, a class with an enrollment of 25 students, 10 of whom prefer paper books to e-readers.
 These are part-to-part ratios.
-For example, the male:female ratio can be expressed as 10 to 15, or 2:3.
+For example, the students preferring books:students preferring e-readers ratio can be expressed as 10 to 15, or 2:3.

-Or the female:male ratio can be expressed as 15 to 10, or 3:2.
+Or the e-reader:book ratio can be expressed as 15 to 10, or 3:2.

 There are part-to-whole (part:whole) ratios.
-For example, the male:student ratio can be expressed as 10 to 25, 10 out of 25, or 2:5.
+For example, the ratio of students who prefer books: total students can be expressed as 10 to 25, 10 out of 25, or 2:5.

-Or the female:student ratio can be expressed as 15 to 25, or 3:5.
+Or the ratio of students who prefer e-readers: total students can be expressed as 15 to 25, or 3:5.

-Part/whole ratios are consistent with the common model for fractions and percents, where the numerator is a part and the denominator is the whole (3/5 are female and 2/5 are male).
+Part/whole ratios are consistent with the common model for fractions and percents, where the numerator is a part and the denominator is the whole (3/5 prefer e-readers and 2/5 prefer books).